 If you choose to file for Chapter 13 bankruptcy, you will not be required to liquidate your possessions, but rather will agree to a repayment plan at a lower rate than your current monthly bills and will diligently pay these debts back at the more reasonable rate over three to five years.
 As long as you make your negotiated payments, you will be able to retain your assets.

 Whether a will or a trust might be better for you and your family depends largely on the specifics of your financial situation.
 Families with less complex asset portfolios can benefit from the affordability and simplicity a will provides, while families who require a more versatile estate plan may find the extra time, expense, and energy that a trust requires well worth it.
+However, this is entirely circumstantial.
 Your estate planning lawyer can help you evaluate your own financial situation in determining whether a will or a trust may be better for you.

 One of the primary advantages of a trust is that they aren’t required to go through probate in order to become legally valid.
-Probate is the process by which a will becomes valid in the State of Oklahoma and is overseen by a personal representative who is often named in the will itself.
+Probate is the process by which a will becomes valid in the state of Oklahoma and is overseen by a personal representative who is often named in the will itself.
 A good probate attorney can often save a personal representative significant time and expense and help them protect the assets of a testator for the sake of future generations.

 Our office is open for client meetings Monday through Thursday from 8:00 am to 6:00 pm, and Fridays from 8:00 am to 1:00 pm.